verbb/scheduler/README.md

 composer require supercool/scheduler
 ```

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Scheduler.

-3. Set up a cron entry to hit the console command every minute:
+4. Set up a cron entry to hit the console command every minute:

 ```bash
 * * * * * /var/www/my-awesome-site/craft scheduler/command/run